 “Want to spend a romantic outing with your better half?
 Go visit Digha!”

 “Let us just go to Digha” is all that the travel passionate people care for here.
 Of course, this applies to the people who are in close proximity to the place unless you really want to discover yourself in a new heaven-like place even if you live far.

 Digha Travel Guide: Best Time to Visit

-Being a coastal town, Digha can be extremely humid in the rainy season as well as summers.
-So as per the Digha travel guide, the best time to visit it is in winters or at least nearing the winter months i.e October to February.
+Being a coastal town, Digha can be extremely humid in the rainy season as well as in summers.
+So as per the Digha travel guide, the best time to visit it is in the winter or at least nearing the winter months i.e October to February.